 11. Should you work with a pro?

-You need the experience and knowledge of a financial consultant to help you make well-informed decisions about your investments.
+You need the experience and knowledge of a financial advisor or investment professional to help you make well-informed decisions about your investments.
 A pro will help you understand where your money is going and will answer questions you have about how your 401(k) plan works.

 Your financial advisor may not get paid from helping you make decisions about your 401(k), since your 401(k) plan is sponsored by your workplace.
 Or they may choose to charge a one-time consultation fee.
 Regardless, you can ask on the front end to make sure there are no surprises.